pxc/gitbook/text/27_Finding_Issues_Git_Bisect/0_ Finding_Issues_Git_Bisect.markdown

 that the number of revisions left to test is cut approximately in half each time.

-After about 13 tests (in this case), it will output the commit id of the guilty commit.
-You can then examine the commit with linkgit:git-show[1], find out who wrote it, and mail them your bug report with the commit id.
+After about 13 tests (in this case), it will output the commit ID of the guilty commit.
+You can then examine the commit with linkgit:git-show[1], find out who wrote it, and mail them your bug report with the commit ID.
 Finally, run

     $ git bisect reset